CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

         work_mem: 2MB
 ```

-Apply these updates to your Kubernetes cluster with the following command:
+Apply these updates to your Postgres cluster with the following command:

 ```
 kubectl apply -k kustomize/postgres
 ```

-PGO will go and apply these settings to all of the Postgres clusters.
+PGO will go and apply these settings, restarting each Postgres instance when necessary.
 You can verify that the changes are present using the Postgres `SHOW` command, e.g.

 ```
 SHOW work_mem;